ayodhya-news/.github/profile/README.md

-# A next generation news company.
+# HSX
+All rights are reserved.